Sino-Indian border dispute: Sikkim

-The Nathu La and Cho La clashes were a series of military clashes in 1967 between India and China alongside the border of the Himalayan Kingdom of Sikkim, then an Indian protectorate.
+The Nathu La and Cho La clashes were a series of military clashes in 1967 between India and China along the border of the Himalayan Kingdom of Sikkim, then an Indian protectorate.
 The end of the conflicts saw a Chinese military withdrawal from Sikkim.

-In 1975, the Sikkimese monarchy held a referendum, in which the Sikkemese voted overwhelmingly in favour of joining India.
+In 1975, the Sikkimese monarchy held a referendum, in which the Sikkimese voted overwhelmingly in favour of joining India.
 At the time China protested and rejected it as illegal.
 The Sino-Indian Memorandum of 2003 was hailed as a de facto Chinese acceptance of the annexation.
 China published a map showing Sikkim as a part of India and the Foreign Ministry deleted it from the list of China's "border countries and regions".
 However, the Sikkim-China border's northernmost point, "The Finger", continues to be the subject of dispute and military activity.

 Chinese Prime Minister Wen Jiabao said in 2005 that "Sikkim is no longer the problem between China and India."

 Boundary disputes

 1947–1962

 During the 1950s, the People's Republic of China built a 1200 km road connecting Xinjiang and western Tibet, of which 179 km ran south of the Johnson Line through the Aksai Chin region claimed by India.
 Aksai Chin was easily accessible from China, but for the Indians on the south side of the Karakoram, the mountain range proved to be a complication in their access to Aksai Chin.
 The Indians did not learn of the existence of the road until 1957, which was confirmed when the road was shown in Chinese maps published in 1958.

-The Indian position, as argued by prime minister Jawaharlal Nehru, was that the Aksai Chin was "part of the Ladakh region of India for centuries".

-The Chinese premier Zhou Enlai argued that the western border had never been delimited, that the Macartney-MacDonald Line, which left part of Aksai Chin within Chinese borders was the only line ever proposed to a Chinese government.
+The Indian position, as argued by Prime Minister Jawaharlal Nehru, was that the Aksai Chin was "part of the Ladakh region of India for centuries", in spite of the fact that Ladakh has been a traditional Tibetan kingdom.
+The Chinese premier Zhou Enlai argued that the western border had never been delimited, that the Macartney-MacDonald Line, which left part of Aksai Chin within Chinese borders, was the only line ever proposed to a Chinese government.
 He also claimed that Aksai Chin was already under Chinese jurisdiction, and that negotiations should take into account the status quo.

-In 1960, Nehru and Zhou Enlai agreed to hold discussions between officials from India and China for examining the historical, political and administrative basis of the boundary dispute.
+In 1960, Nehru and Zhou Enlai agreed to hold discussions between officials from India and China for examining the historical, political, and administrative basis of the boundary dispute.
 The two sides disagreed on the major watershed that defined the boundary in the western sector.
-The Chinese statements with respect to their border claims often misrepresented the cited sources.